Jamshed Jiji Irani

-Jamshed Jiji Irani, KBE (2 June 1936 – 31 October 2022) was an Indian industrialist.
+Jamshed Jiji Irani, (2 June 1936 – 31 October 2022) was an Indian industrialist.
 Educated in Metallurgy, he joined British Iron and Steel Research Association.
 Later he joined Tata Steel from which he retired in 2007 as the Director.
 Later he served on the boards of various Tata group companies and others.
 He received the Padma Bhushan in 2007.

 Biography

 Irani was born on 2 June 1936.
 He completed a Bachelor of Science degree from Science College, Nagpur in 1956 and Master of Science degree in Geology from the Nagpur University in 1958.
 He completed Masters in Metallurgy in 1960 and PhD in Metallurgy in 1963 from University of Sheffield, UK.
 He joined British Iron and Steel Research Association as a senior scientific officer in Sheffield in 1963.
 He was elevated as the head of Physical Metallurgy Division there.
 Later he returned to India and joined The Tata Iron and Steel Company (TISCO, now Tata Steel) in 1968 as an assistant to the Director in-charge of Research and Development.
 He was promoted as the general superintendent in 1978, general manager in 1979, president in 1985, Managing Director in 1992 and the Director in 1998.
 He retired from the Tata Steel in 2001.